whatasame-labs/learning-spring/README.md

 ## Introduction

 This repository is organized into a series of modules representing a dependency in Spring framework.
-Each module is consists of a set of tests that demonstrate the usage of the dependency.
+Each module consists of a set of tests that demonstrate the usage of the dependency.
-Explore the topics in following modules.

-* [Spring Core](./spring-core): The core components of Spring framework.
-* [Spring Web](./spring-web): The web components of Spring framework.
+### Spring Core

+- [Bean naming](spring-core/src/test/java/com/github/whatasame/beannaming): How to name and specifiy a bean between multiple beans.

+### Spring Web

+- [ThymeLeaf](spring-web/src/test/java/com/github/whatasame/thymeleaf): Why use ThymeLeaf instead of JSP and how to use it in Spring MVC.
+- [Session](spring-web/src/test/java/com/github/whatasame/session): How to use session in Spring MVC.

+### Spring Data JPA

-* [Spring Data JPA](./spring-data-jpa): The data access components of Spring framework.
+The data access components of Spring framework.